kabirshhaikh/Leetcode/README.md

--> Max sum of a pair with equal sum of digits - leetcode medium problem -> Minimum operations to exceed threshold value 2 - leetcode medium problem -> Product of last K numbers - leetcode medium problem
+-> Max sum of a pair with equal sum of digits - leetcode medium problem -> Minimum operations to exceed threshold value 2 - leetcode medium problem -> Product of last K numbers - leetcode medium problem -> Check if array is good - leetcode easy problem